-i) The manufacturer shall provide specifications for the maintenance of all components within the drip irrigation system.

-ii)The manufacturer shall provide a maintenance planto ensure that maintenance is conducted as required to achieve the proper function of the system.

-- 2) The following information shall be provided by the installation contractor or manufacturer to the owner of the system: - A) An operation manual;

-The maintenance plan for the drip irrigation system;

-The manufacturer of the components and a description of nction of the components;

-D) The service contract information;

-A trouble-shooting repair guide;

-A list of safety concerns;

-Manufacturer's cut sheets for all electrical and mechanical onents;
+- i) The manufacturer shall provide specifications for the maintenance of all components within the drip irrigation system. - ii) The manufacturer shall provide a maintenance plan to ensure that maintenance is conducted as required to achieve the proper function of the system. - 2) The installation contractor or manufacturer shall provide the following information to the owner of the system: - A) An operation manual; - B) The maintenance plan for the drip irrigation system; - C) The manufacturer of the components and a description of the function of the components; - D) The service contract information; - E) A trouble-shooting repair guide; - F) A list of safety concerns; - G) Manufacturer's cut sheets for all electrical and mechanical components; and

-An as-built drawing of the system.
+H) An as-built drawing of the system.